11avnishkumar/cpp/README.md

 * Data hiding is important because it is a way to avoid errors at first place.
 * Sometimes data hiding is also important so the user may not ran into trouble while
 * using the software/applications.
-* That’s all the principle behind data hiding. as name suggest it is only for protecting the data, so it can be used without any errors.
+* That’s all the principle behind data hiding, as name suggest it is only for protecting the data, so it can be used without any errors.
 * In technical terms data hiding is also known as Encapsulation.
 * Example of Data hiding using `private access specifier`